Voodoo Chile: Recording and composition

 During the Electric Ladyland recording sessions at the Record Plant, Hendrix and the band often jammed with other performers at New York City clubs.
-After one such jam at the nearby the Scene club on May 2, 1968, Hendrix brought a group of about 20 people to the studio.
+After one such jam at the nearby Scene club on May 2, 1968, Hendrix brought a group of about 20 people to the studio.
 This practice of inviting large groups to the studio led Noel Redding to storm out of the Record Plant earlier that evening and he was not present during the recording of "Voodoo Chile".
 Organist Steve Winwood from Traffic, bassist Jack Casady from Jefferson Airplane, and jazz guitarist Larry Coryell were among those present.
 Although Coryell was invited to play, he declined and Hendrix proceeded to record "Voodoo Chile" with Mitchell, Winwood, and Casady.
 The remainder were on hand to provide the ambient crowd noise.

 Winwood recalled, "There were no chord sheets, no nothing.
 He [Hendrix] just started playing.
 It was a one-take job, with him singing and playing at the same time.
 He just had such mastery of the instrument and he knew what he was and knew his abilities".
 Despite the appearance of spontaneity, engineer Eddie Kramer said that such sessions were not informal.
 "Jimi plotted and planned out nearly all of them.
 He'd reason that if he had his songs together, if he really wanted to pull out what he heard in his head, he needed the right people ... and that's what he did".
 During the recording session, Hendrix is heard advising Winwood on his organ part.

 Recording began about 7:30 am and three takes were recorded, according to biographer John McDermott and Kramer.
 During the first take, Hendrix showed the others the song while the recording equipment was adjusted.
 During the second take, Hendrix broke a string (these two takes were later edited together and released as "Voodoo Chile Blues" on the posthumous Hendrix compilation album Blues).
 The third take provided the master that was used on Electric Ladyland.
 Music writer John Perry claims there were at least six takes recorded, but several were incomplete.